Cjdcoy/dc_opticalflow/README.md

 - [x] .png to .flo
 - [x] .flo to .png in the same program (input IMG IMG)
 - [x] video to video of opticalFlow
+- [ ] videos to videos of opticalFlow
 - [x] opticalflow in realtime
+- [ ] save the reatime flow into a file

 ### Cloud:
 - [x] send webcam stream, server compute opticalflow and return the result to the client